dephell/dephell/docs/cmd-inspect-versioning.md

 }
 ```

+Read about schemes and rules in [dephell project bump](cmd-project-bump) docs.

 ## See also

+1. [dephell project bump](cmd-project-bump) to bump project version.
 1. [dephell inspect project](cmd-inspect-project) to get information about the project metainfo.
 1. [dephell inspect config](cmd-inspect-config) to get information about the project configuration.